pathunstrom/monkeypatch-life/1-Intro.md

 Additionally, I'm going to be talking about my experiences with gender in my community and this is not the only trans story out there.
-Please see Naomi Cedar's talk on this topic to hear another view.
+Please see Naomi Ceder's talk on this topic to hear another view.

 Trans people aren't a monolith, and our experiences are not universal.
 Please do not take my stories and advice as the _only_ available story.
+I even have an example where things that are best for people like myself, make things challenging for other minority communities.